- Support and service

 -

-- Faculty/department/division: Collected from Primula.
+- Faculty/department/division: Fetched from Primula.

 Personal photo

-Presentation text
+Presentation text in Swedish

 Directly below the information box, you will find the button Edit my information.
 Click on this to add or update information about you.